Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Approximation to the elliptic problem

 In this section, we present the numerical scheme for the elliptic problem \eqref{eq_elliptic}, based on the interior penalty method and the reconstructed space $U_h^m$.
 We seek $u_h \in U_h^m$ such that

 where

 and

 Here $\mu$ is the penalty parameter.
-We refer to \cite{Arnold2002unified, Arnold1982interior} for the derivation of the bilinear form for the interior penalty method.
-The forms with $\theta = -1/1$ are known as the symmetric/nonsymmetric interior penalty DG method.
+We refer to \cite{Arnold2002unified,Arnold1982interior} for the derivation of the bilinear form for the interior penalty method.
+The forms with $\theta = -1/1$ are known as the symmetric/nonsymmetric interior penalty DG methods.

 The convergence analysis follows from the standard procedure under the Lax-Milgram framework.
-Let $U_h := U_h^m + H^2(\Omega)$, and we define the following energy norms for the error estimation,
+Let $U_h := U_h^m + H^2(\Omega)$, and we define the following \substitute{energy norms}{mesh-dependent energy norms} for the error estimation, which read

 and

 It is noticeable that both norms are equivalent restricted on the piecewise polynomial space $U_h^m$, i.e.